 Eavesdrop: The Coffee Shop Show

 What I Loved: Eavesdrop took place upstairs at a coffee shop (Remedy on 109 Street).
 With the headphones on I couldn’t hear any of the noises downstairs.
 The acting was great, and I loved the creativity of this show.
-I think the theme of connecting with people in familiar space was unique.
+I think the theme of connecting with people in everyday space was unique.
 Also, there was audience participation, and I shows with love audience participation (as long it’s not me who has to go on stage).

 What I Didn’t Love (as much): The show itself was great, although the venue itself was small, which meant there was only a limited number of people who could see the show.
 We also had regular customers come upstairs (where the show was) by accident, which was a bit distracting.

 What I Loved: I’ll freely admit to my bias and love for anything Sondheim.
 I’d heard a couple of songs from The Frogs before, but I didn’t understand the songs (out of context) until I saw The Frogs.
-The plot was easy to follow (I may love Sondheim, but my knowledge of Greek plays is pretty limited), quite humorous, but also serious in certain parts.
+The plot was easy to follow (I may love Sondheim, but my knowledge of Greek plays is pretty limited), quite humorous, but also solemn in certain parts.
 The performances and the singing were fantastic.

 What I Didn’t Love (as much): Aside from a few small tech issues like some mic feedback I enjoyed this show.
 It was 90 minutes with no intermission, but it didn’t feel too long.

 More Information: This production of The Frogs was put on by No Tomatoes Theatre a local Edmonton-based theatre company.
-I’d never heard of this theatre company before, but thats what I love about The Fringe, you discover new shows, artists, playwrights, mediums, theatre companies, etc. to enjoy.
+I’d never heard of this theatre company before, but that’s what I love about The Fringe, you discover new shows, artists, playwrights, mediums, theatre companies, etc. to enjoy.
 I’ll be sure to check out No Tomatoes Theatre again.

 The Hobbling Buddhas

-What I Loved: The show was quite funny and the experience sounded very interesting (but it wouldn’t be something I’d want to do personally).
+What I Loved: The show was quite funny, and the experience sounded very interesting (but it wouldn’t be something I’d want to do personally).
 One-man/one-woman shows are a risk because everything rests on one person, but I thought The Hobbling Buddhas worked pretty well.
-The story flowed well, and was easy to follow.
+The story flowed well and was easy to follow.